dalgonaio/dalgonaio/README.md

 I'm a corporate finance/law refugee who is loving being a web applications developer.
 Most recently, I was a front end engineer at an e-commerce company.

-🔭 I'm currently working on Cat🐈Butler - an online pet health managing journal in a private repo.
+🔭 I'm currently working on Cat🐈Butler - an online pet health managing journal.

 My tech stack: